How to Develop Data-Driven Branding in Amazon FBA Listings

 In the ecommerce space, creative work is often under-prioritized.
 Widgets and software may seem to have a more easily measured value over polished copy and sleek graphics.
 But, branding can be quantified, you just have to collect the data.

-Recently, in an episode of Private Label Live, Tom Wang talked extensively about how his branding was essential to his product’s success.
+Recently, in an episode of Private Label Live, Tom Wang talked extensively branding was essential to his product’s success.
 One of the viewers typed in the Zoom chat, “enough of the branding fluff.”
 Like many sellers, they were looking for a simple hack to gain rank, 5-star reviews, and margins.
 But Tom Wang was quick to assure us branding is the hack.

 Good branding is a hell of a lot more than typography and color palettes—it’s the story of your product and how it fits into the consumer’s life.
 We talk in-depth about storytelling and optimization here, but this blog is about convincing you that the implied value of branding can be proven by your listing’s performance.

 For sellers who see branding as mere “fluff”—it shows.
 And not just to other creative-types.

 Traditional shopping has always been an exercise in quickly winning a shopper’s trust in a product, but online shopping takes away the customer’s ability to touch, smell, and get a real feel for a product.
 As a seller, you need to bridge the gap by showing the customer exactly how this product fits into their lives and solves their problems.
 Branding is about the customer, not the product.